2i2c-org/team-compass/leads/workflow.md

 (leads:meeting:organizational-strategy)=
 ## Meeting for organizational strategy

-We have a bi-weekly **Organization and strategy meeting** for to discuss and refine major priorities across the organization.
+We have a bi-weekly **Organization and strategy meeting** to discuss and refine major priorities across the organization.
 See [our running notes for more information](https://drive.google.com/open?id=1HoNX8T8IQ1uhS2ryi1r9iS-nSbPT1b1Y7HsjosbHme8&authuser=1&usp=meetingnotes&showmeetingnotespromo=true).

 ## Strategic priorities board